tigerbeetle/tigerbeetle/docs/operation/hardware.md

 ## Cluster of replicas

-A TigerBeetle cluster is a single binary running on 6 machines for strict serializability, high availability and durability.
+A TigerBeetle cluster is 6 machines each running the TigerBeetle server for strict serializability, high availability and durability.
+The TigerBeetle server is a single binary.

-A single binary operates on a single local data file for a total of 6 data files across the cluster.
+Each server operates on a single local data file for a total of 6 data files across the cluster.

-A single binary plus a single data file is called a replica.
+The TigerBeetle server (the single binary) plus its single data file is called a replica.

 It is important to ensure independent fault domains for each replica's data file, that each replica's data file is stored on a separate disk